-You will need to wear your sling or brace for 3–4 weeks.
+You will need to wear your sling or brace for three to four weeks.

 Do not get your bandages or the incision(s) wet.
-You can change your bandages after 3 days.
+You can change your bandages after three days.
 Replace the bandages with a clean gauze dressing.
 Do not touch your incision.

 Use ice on your shoulder, as instructed.
 Ice your shoulder for no more than 15 minutes at a time.

-See your healthcare provider for an appointment 7–10 days after surgery.
+See your health care provider for an appointment seven to 10 days after surgery.
 During this appointment, your sutures or staples will be removed, if you have them.

 You will continue to have follow-up visits until your shoulder is healed.
 Keep these appointments to help ensure your shoulder heals properly.

-Do not drive until you are no longer taking prescription pain medications and your doctor says it’s okay, no sooner than 2 weeks after surgery.
+Do not drive until you are no longer taking prescription pain medications and your doctor says it’s okay, no sooner than two weeks after surgery.

 An increase in pain or swelling.